 Various expert skills tests are also available for freelancers to take.
 Once you pass the tests, you can display it on your profile to show your expertise.
 Joining this site is free.

 The BloggingPro job board is mostly for bloggers.
-On this site you can blog about almost anything.
-Here there are several employers looking for people who can write on an array of subjects.
+On this site, you can blog about almost anything.
+Here several employers are looking for people who can write on an array of subjects.

 You can browse for jobs using categories, and when you find the job you like, you send an application.
 Most employers will request for previous works as a reference.

-Freelancer is a job board offering over 100 different types of job listings.
-You can get work in 3 steps: browse jobs matching your skills, apply for the job, and get hired.
+Freelancer.com is a job board offering over 100 different types of job listings.
+You can get work in three steps: browse jobs matching your skills, apply for the job, and get hired.

 You can also sign up using your Facebook account (or your email address if you’d prefer).
 Employers will go for the best bidder, which is usually the lowest price for the best quality.